uwescience/hsistem-cloud101/_episodes/01-introduction.md

 exercises: 0
 questions:
 - "Why and when should we use the cloud?"
+- "How do we use the cloud for data science?"
 - "Who is / are AWS?"
-- "How do we use the cloud?"
 objectives:
 - "Learners will describe advantages and disadvantages of the cloud"
 - "Learners will analyze their use-cases for suitability for cloud